JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_3_Topical_and_Doctrinal_Studies/Evil_and_Sin.md

 5. Unforgivable sins.
 	> “‘Say what you will about the Son of Man, and it shall be forgiven you; but he who presumes to blaspheme against God shall hardly find forgiveness.
 When men go so far as knowingly to ascribe the doings of God to the forces of evil, such deliberate rebels will hardly seek forgiveness for their sins.’<a id="s324_303"></a>[UB 165:3.6](/en/The_Urantia_Book/165#p3_6) [Matt 12:31](/en/Bible/Matthew/12#v31).
 6. Sin of blasphemy against God.
 	> “Then said Jesus: ‘How can Satan cast out Satan?
 A kingdom divided against itself cannot stand; if a house be divided against itself, it is soon brought to desolation.
 Can a city withstand a siege if it is not united?
 If Satan casts out Satan, he is divided against himself; how then shall his kingdom stand?
 But you should know that no one can enter into the house of a strong man and despoil his goods except he first overpower and bind that strong man.
 And so, if I by the power of Beelzebub cast out devils, by whom do your sons cast them out?
 Therefore shall they be your judges.
 But if I, by the spirit of God, cast out devils, then has the kingdom of God truly come upon you.
 If you were not blinded by prejudice and misled by fear and pride, you would easily perceive that one who is greater than devils stands in your midst.
 You compel me to declare that he who is not with me is against me, while he who gathers not with me scatters abroad.
 Let me utter a solemn warning to you who would presume, with your eyes open and with premeditated malice, knowingly to ascribe the works of God to the doings of devils!
 Verily, verily, I say to you, all your sins shall be forgiven, even all of your blasphemies, but whosoever shall blaspheme against God with deliberation and wicked intention shall never obtain forgiveness.
-Since such persistent workers of iniquity will never seek nor receive forgiveness, they are guilty of the sin of eternally rejecting divine forgiveness.’ <a id="s326_1483"></a>[UB 153:4.3](/en/The_Urantia_Book/153#p4_3) [Luk[UB 11:17,18](/en/Bible/Luke/11#v17).
+Since such persistent workers of iniquity will never seek nor receive forgiveness, they are guilty of the sin of eternally rejecting divine forgiveness.’ <a id="s326_1483"></a>[UB 153:4.3](/en/The_Urantia_Book/153#p4_3) [Luke 11:17-18](/en/Bible/Luke/11#v17).

-## XI.
+### XI.
 INTERVAL BETWEEN SIN AND THE PENALTY

 1. Saving interval between sin and penalty.
 	> “Although conscious and wholehearted identification with evil (sin) is the equivalent of nonexistence (annihilation), there must always intervene between the time of such personal identification with sin and the execution of the penalty—the automatic result of such a willful embrace of evil—a period of time of sufficient length to allow for such an adjudication of such an individual’s universe status as will prove entirely satisfactory to all related universe personalities, and which will be so fair and just as to win the approval of the sinner himself.” <a id="s331_564"></a>[UB 54:3.2](/en/The_Urantia_Book/54#p3_2)